devadigapratham/ghosted/TESTPLAN.md

 ## 13. Local mode, no Google account

-The default path, and the one most people will use.
-Do this with the sheet fields in Options left blank.
+The default path.
+Run this with the sheet fields left blank.

 1. Fresh install, no sheet configured.
 Log a job.
 Expect a plain "✓ Saved" toast, no auth prompt, and no error.